oscal-compass/compliance-trestle-agile-authoring/README.md

 Once the pre-requisites are installed, use the scripting from located in this repo to setup catalog, profile and component-definition repos.
 The script employs the templates cited above to create catalog, profile, and component-definition and customized for the example Acme organization.

-For the catalog and profile, the scripting downloads and employs the OSCAL jost from NIST 800-53.
+For the catalog and profile, the scripting downloads and employs the OSCAL json from NIST 800-53.

 For the component-definition, the scripting download and employs a mini-csv file from the present repo.